Close Menu

 I couldn’t have been more wrong.

-I’ve never used a golf product that was so dead simple to setup.
+I’ve never used a golf product that was so dead simple to set up.

-I downloaded the FS Mevo app to my iPhone 12 Pro, and signed up for a FlightScope account.
+I downloaded the FS Mevo app to my iPhone 12 Pro and signed up for a FlightScope account.

 It took less than 60 seconds.